dotnet/AspNetCore.Docs/aspnetcore/client-side/using-browserlink.md

 * Refresh your web app in several browsers at once.
 * Test across multiple browsers with specific settings such as screen sizes.
-* Select UI elements in browsers in real-time, see what markup and source it is correlated to in Visual Studio.
+* Select UI elements in browsers in real-time, see what markup and source it's correlated to in Visual Studio.
 * Conduct real-time browser test automation.
 Browser Link is also extensible.

 ## Browser Link setup